payton-dev/SeafoodOrderReport/README.md

 # SeafoodOrderReport
 Included CSV require updating in the future based on new codes/customers

-  -Need to add auto location in next build
+ *Need to add auto location in next build*

 Py and Notebook included